 - #TuesdayMotivation: Much the same as the MotivationalMonday counterpart this tag is for posting cheerful inspiration or motivational blurbs, images, links, and gifs.
 Anything that you think will be encouraging to others is appropriate to post on this topic.

 - #TuesdayThoughts: Go wild and say what is on your mind.
 Anything goes.

 - #TuesdayTreat: This is generally a food theme thread with people posting images of what they are having for breakfast, lunch, or dinner.
 Recipes, restaurant reviews, or anything else treat related is acceptable.
 If you received a gift or treated yourself to a relaxing spa day that will also fit ideally under this tag too.

 - #TuesdayTrivia: Obviously this is just as the name states.
 It is a place for any trivia or curiosity to be shared.
 Scientific, nature, food, or fantasy for those with a curious nature this is the ideal thread to visit or post.

 It is important to note that there are many popular #hashtags that trend daily on Twitter #foodiechats #picoftheday #globalwarming and #economy are just a few.
 If you are looking for a tag for a specific topic, do a search to see what is trending in that keyword.

 Popular on Wednesday

-In addition to regular daily hashtags attracting readers it is important to note that each month is also tagged and although posts range over a broader theme these threads also receive quite a fair share of readers. ie: #Marchmadness
+In addition to regular daily hashtags attracting readers, it is important to note that each month is also tagged.
+Although posts range over a broader theme, these threads also receive quite a fair share of readers, like #MarchMadness.